whitequark/parser/SEXP_FORMAT.md

    1. How to handle binary operator-assignment?
    1. How to handle indexing operator-assignment?
    1. How to handle logical operator-assignment?
-   1. How to handle Ruby 2.0 **interpolation?
- * Less interesting and more obscure parts:
-   1. How to handle begin-end-until/while?
-   1. How to handle for-in-do-end?
  * Should we handle these at all?
 Looks like a job for an Sexp processor.
    1. How to handle lvar-injecting match (`if /(?<a>foo)/ =~ bar`)?
    1. How to handle magic match (`foo if /bar/`)?